zheludkovm/LinuxJavaFixes/README.md

 Advanced part

 ============
-Modify kaybindings for swing apps in case non russian layout
+C. Modify kaybindings for swing apps in case non russian layout

 if you want another mapping you can create it by yourself :